Joey Manley

 Joey Manley (July 1965 – November 7, 2013) was an American LGBT fiction author, web designer, and webcomics publisher.
-Manley wrote the successful LGBT novel The Death of Donna-May Dean in 1992.
-He moved to San Francisco in 2000 in order to work in web design.
-Manley was the founder and publisher of the Modern Tales family of webcomics websites, which included Modern Tales, Serializer, Girlamatic, Webcomics Nation, and others.
+He was the founder and publisher of the Modern Tales family of webcomics websites, which included Modern Tales, Serializer, Girlamatic, Webcomics Nation, and others.
 Manley is considered one of the "founding pioneers" of the webcomic movement for creating a then-revolutionary subscription model.

-Manley was well-regarded within the webcomic community.
-He had cultivated hundreds of relationships within webcomic circles and successfully brought webcomic creators together following the dot-com bubble.
-He returned to creative writing again in the early 2010s, serializing his novel Snake-Boy Loves Sky Prince: a Gay Superhero Teen Romance online.
-Manley died of pneumonia in November 2013 at the age of 48.

-Early career
+Early life and career

 Joey Manley was born in Russellville, Alabama in 1965.
 Though he had drawn comics as a child, he never had an interest in becoming a cartoonist himself.

 Manley's debut novel, The Death of Donna-May Dean, was published by St. Martin's Griffin in 1992.
 It tells the story about a young gay man coming of age in Alabama, and was quickly considered a cult classic of LGBT fiction.

-27-year old at the time, the pressure to follow his early success up with a second novel overwhelmed Manley.
+Manley was 27 years old at the time of the novel's publication, and the pressure to follow his early success up with a second novel overwhelmed him.
 Instead, he began working in the then-new field of web design.
-In 2000, Manley moved to San Francisco, where he worked for Streaming Media and served as the first webmaster for Free Speech TV.
+In 2000, Manley moved to San Francisco, where he worked for streaming media and served as the first webmaster for Free Speech TV.
 The website he oversaw, freespeech.org, went on to win both a Webby Award and RealNetworks' Streamers Award.